Kirsten A Fawcett

 Ormond Beach, FL 32174

-During her time at Embry-Riddle, Kirsten worked for both the Undergraduate Admissions and Housing and Residence Life departments, developing strong communication, organization, and leadership skills while engaging with students and families.
+During her time at Embry-Riddle, Kirsten worked for both the Undergraduate Admissions and Housing and Residence Life departments, developing strong communication, organization, and leadership skills while engaging with faculty, students and families.
 She also credits her years as a Girl Scout for instilling in her the values of service, teamwork, and determination—qualities that continue to influence her professional approach.
-Immediately after graduating in 2018, Kirsten joined LTG, where she recently advanced from Transportation Analyst to Senior Transportation Analyst through her dedication to excellence and her ability to bridge communication between clients, local governments, and state agencies.
+Immediately after graduating in 2018, Kirsten joined LTG, where she recently advanced from Transportation Analyst to Senior Transportation Analyst.

 In her current role, Kirsten focuses on analyzing traffic data, determining roadway and intersection improvements, and estimating project costs to ensure safe and efficient community growth.
-Beyond her professional contributions, she remains actively involved in community outreach through initiatives like National Parking Day and the International Coastal Cleanup.
-Living in Florida has deepened her appreciation for coastal communities, inspiring her to integrate environmental stewardship with her engineering work.
-Outside of the office, Kirsten enjoys road trips, line dancing, and visiting Disney—finding balance and joy in exploring new experiences that broaden her perspective and creativity.
+Beyond her professional contributions, she remains actively involved in community outreach through initiatives like International Coastal Cleanup.
+Outside of the office, Kirsten enjoys road trips, learning line dancing, and visiting Disney World—finding balance and joy in exploring new experiences that broaden her perspective and creativity.

 • Embry-Riddle Aeronautical University - BS